 performed laparoscopically or robotically

 Inguinal Hernias (groin)

-I only perform TEPs (total extraperitoneal repairs) - I belive this is a less invasive procedure that avoids trauma to the peritoneal cavity and subsequent adhesions and bowel complications.
+I prefer to perform TEPs (total extraperitoneal repairs) - I believe this is a less invasive procedure that avoids trauma to the peritoneal cavity and subsequent adhesions and bowel complications.